 Response to Noncompliance

 Minor Violations or Repeat Violations: Minor violation of the rules of conduct will first result in library staff attempting to educate or warn individuals about inappropriate library conduct.
 If an individual continues to violate the policy, staff may order the offender to leave for the day.
 After the second repeated violation, the offender may be banned from the library for longer, such as a week or a month.
-For the third repeated violation, the repeat offender may be banned from the library as seems appropriate.
-A written banning letter will be sent to the offender by the Library Director, and the Library Board of Trustees so informed.
-Upon written request, the offender may submit an appeal to the Library Board of Trustees for reinstatement of library privileges.
+For the third repeated violation, the repeat offender may be banned from the library as long as seems appropriate.
+The Library Director or designee may respond to inappropriate patron behavior by advancing more quickly through these stages of consequence, especially when the behavior is intimidating or threatening, is likely to result in disruptions at every visit of that patron, targets children, or targets staff members and/or volunteers.
+A written banning letter will be sent to the offender by the Library Director, whenever accurate contact information can be obtained, and the Library Board of Trustees so informed.
+The offender may submit a written appeal to the Library Board of Trustees for reinstatement of library privileges.
 Patrons who have been banned from the Library forfeit all privileges for the period during which they are banned.

 The library staff will immediately contact law enforcement officials when deemed necessary or prudent.